On Choosing the Poems and Letter

 In his note, Johnson clarifies the type of stationery Dickinson refers to and the use of “Jackey” as a nickname for baby Ned.
 He also says: “ED’s identification with issues of the day was slight throughout her life.
 Her remark about the soldier here is one of her relatively few comments on any aspect of the Civil War.”
 This notion has been widely discredited.
 In fact, this letter makes another cryptic reference to the “War:” “when you get Home, next Winter, and Vinnie and Sue, have gone to the War.”
 The comma after “Sue” makes the object of “have gone” unclear; were Vinnie and Sue actually considering acting as nurses?

 Likewise, the reference to the soldier asking for a “nosegay” is puzzling.
 Several scholars, including Betsy Erkkila, cite this as an example of Dickinson’s class privilege and snobbery.
 But taken in the context of the whole letter, it seems more about dealing with pain.
-Dickinson is “looking behind” at the pain of her separation from a man she calls “her Soul,” while the Soldier is looking forward to his separation from family and friends, or the loss of his comrades.
+Dickinson is “looking behind” at the pain of her separation from a man she calls “her Soul,” (which she mispells as "Sould") while the Soldier is looking forward in sadness to his separation from family and friends, or the loss of his comrades.